fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 #### 5. End-to-End tests

-With all the weponary you have been armed, you should be able to write End-to-End tests.
-You start your activity and do you tests without any mocking, just using in memory database.
+With all the weaponry you have been armed, you should be able to write End-to-End tests.
+You start your activity and do your tests without any mocking, or minmal mocking.
 So we won't go into that in more detail, instead we will show an alternative to that.

 ##### Test records